From Typing Pools to AI Partners Why History Shows Us Job Creation, Not Destruction

 Historic typing pool with rows of workers at typewriters

 Today, as AI transforms our workplace at breathtaking speed, we're hearing the same fears we heard when personal computers arrived: "Machines will replace us all."
-But I'm here to tell you why history—and the data—suggest something far more optimistic for those willing to adapt.
+But history - and the data - suggest something far more optimistic for those willing to adapt.

 The Pattern We've Seen Before